Short text written for Wuxia publication, Oslo, 2015 :

 We see the same film in completely different ways depending on place and context.
 In a cinema we make an unwritten contract with the filmmaker to give an amount of our time and concentration and to allow her/his output to unfold before us.
 We are prepared to endure, for the film to change momentum, for the changes to happen.
 We are comfortable, we are undistracted, we are in the best possible environment to witness this event.

-At the Cinemaek, in the Lillebil auditorium ‘The Dream That Kicks’ has one of the best possible situations for screening artists work (on whichever format, film, video or digital) , time and time again I have been told by visiting artists and programmers that they have never seen (or heard) the work presented so well.
-This is what cinematheques are there for!
-The current doubt about the Cinemateks future is very worrying, and initiated by very short sighted and stupid people.
+At the Cinematek, Oslo, in the Lillebil auditorium ‘The Dream That Kicks’ has one of the best possible situations for screening artists work (on whichever format, film, video or digital) , time and time again I have been told by visiting artists and programmers that they have never seen (or heard) the work presented so well.
+This is what cinematheques are there for, long may they continue.